About Chesapeake Midwifery

 Our goal is to provide as much information, communication, and hands on support as you want during pregnancy and labor without interfering with your desire for independence and privacy.
 We honor all requests you may have so that your birth matches your vision of the unique experience that birth can be.
 We believe that when people are able to safely birth at home, they have true autonomy regarding their pregnancy, labor and birth.

 Katie is a licensed Certified Nurse Midwife in Maryland and DC and services are reimbursable by insurance companies as an out-of-network provider.

 Katie Shannon, CNM

-My path to midwifery started when I moved to the DC area in 2001 and began working for a political reproductive rights organization that represented women’s health clinics on Capitol Hill.
+My path to midwifery started when I moved to the DC area in 2001 and began working for a reproductive health organization that represented women’s health clinics on Capitol Hill.
 While working there, I also had the opportunity to spend some time in the women’s health clinics we represented, and it was in these clinics that I encountered my first midwife which changed the course of my life forever!

-in Cleveland, Ohio.
+In 2004, I enrolled in an accelerated nursing program at Case Western Reserve University in Cleveland, Ohio.
 I graduated with my RN in 2005 and began working as a labor & delivery nurse in a high-risk hospital setting.
 I started taking classes toward my midwifery degree in 2006, also at Case Western Reserve University.
-My final clinical rotation in January of 2008 was with a home birth and birth center practice where Susan Dodge was one of my mentors.
-After attending a couple of births at home with Susan and the other midwives in the practice, I knew that home birth midwifery was my true calling.
+My final clinical rotation in January of 2008 was with a home birth and birth center practice.
+After attending my first homebirth as a student, I knew that homebirth midwifery was my true calling.